How It Works

 Designed for satellite ❌ generic ❌ generic ❌ generic ✅ that is the whole point

 The bold cells are wifi-monitor's distinctive strengths — none of the consumer tools above do them.
 Bufferbloat and PEP detection are surfaced as named metrics on every results page, and the full-stack video tier (Netflix max bitrate + real YouTube playback) closes the gap between "this link can theoretically do X Mbps" and "this is what streaming actually looks like on it."
-Our remaining gaps are in summary scoring — RPM as a single-number responsiveness metric, and per-scenario quality ratings (see "Coming Soon" below).
+Our remaining gaps are in summary scoring — RPM as a single-number responsiveness metric, and per-scenario quality ratings.

 The deepest empirical comparison of these tools is MacMillan et al. (2023), A Comparative Analysis of Ookla Speedtest and M-Lab NDT7.
 Headline finding: on high-latency links (500–600ms RTT), single-stream short-duration tests under-report throughput by 60–70%.
 This is the empirical justification for our calibrated multi-stream approach with extended duration on GEO links.